- But actually VS Codium

 But you can coordinate across OSes by using settings sync.

-The thing that appears when you mouse over a character is hover
+The thing that appears when I mouse over a character is hover

 To clam it for all languages, perhaps

-so it activates after 3 seconds instead of RIGHT NOW LOOK AT ME OH SORRY WERE YOU TRYING TO READ SOMETHING ON THE SCREEN.
+so it activates after 3 seconds instead of RIGHT NOW LOOK AT ME OH SORRY WERE YOU TRYING TO READ SOMETHING ON THE SCREEN WOULDNT YOU PREFER TO READ THE DOCSTRING FOR THE PRINT STATEMENT

 Possibly also

-The hints are probably also being annoying, right? because instead of letting you finish a line it wants to insert some wacky argument? disable that.
+Suggestions are the next annoyance.
+See the docs for IntelliSense in Visual Studio Code.
+Because instead of letting you finish a line it wants to insert some wacky argument?
+Disable that.

-How about bracket closing? (brrrrr) I am offended by every implementation of bracket closing I have yet seen, so I put this in my config:
+How about bracket closing? (🥶) I am offended by every implementation of bracket closing I have yet seen, so I put this in my config:

 Much better.